gridclub/gridclub.github.io/contact/index.md

 Current officers of the group :

-* Gourgoulias Konstantinos, Co-Chair, Mathematics & Statistics.
+* Emily Ramos, Co-Chair, Biostatistics.
-* Ramos Emily, Co-Chair, Biostatistics.
+* Konstantinos Gourgoulias, Co-Chair, Mathematics & Statistics.
-* Lauer Stephen, Co-Treasurer, Biostatistics.
+* Stephen Lauer, Co-Treasurer, Biostatistics.
-* Ip Peter, Co-Treasurer, Biostatistics.
+* Peter IP, Co-Treasurer, Biostatistics.
-* Quintana Zinn Felicia, Secretary, Biostatistics.
+* Felicia Quintana Zinn, Secretary, Biostatistics.

 This section of the website is still **under construction**.
 More information will be added soon.